 Keep in mind that indulging doesn’t necessarily mean spending.
 DIY a face mask, paint your toenails, and eat a whole bag of Dove dark chocolates (or learn from my mistake and don’t – just eat half the bag) while binge-watching your favorite show.
 If you have it in your budget, treat yourself to a mini shopping spree and splurge on the large drink at your favorite café.
 You deserve to be rewarded after all your hard work.

-Try Something Brand New
+Try Something Completely New

 Go On An Adventure